 - 2 medium yellow onions

 - Cover your working space with a clean tablecloth.
 Dust hands with flour.

-- In a large mixing bowl combine flour and salt.
+- In a large mixing bowl combine flour, salt, and 2-3 tbsp oil.
 Slowly add about 2 cups of warm water and start working the flour into dough.
 Fold, press, knead, push and punch the mixture just as if you were making bread or pizza.
 Keep adding water, a little at a time.
-(In total, you’ll add about 3 cups of warm water, or about 700 ml.)
+(In total, you'll add about 3 cups of warm water, or about 700 ml.)
 Knead vigorously for 7-10 minutes or until the dough is elastic.
 The dough should feel between dry and sticky to touch.
 If too sticky, add a little more flour.
 If too dry, add a little more water.
 Finished dough should have the consistency of an earlobe.

 - Transfer dough onto your working space.
 Cut it in five equal parts.
 Knead each part for a few more minutes.
 Shape into a round, flat-ish, thick ball.
 Dab each dough ball with oil on all sides.
 Cover with a kitchen towel.
 Leave to rest AT LEAST 30 minutes.

 - Peel and finely dice or grate the potatoes.
 Peel and mince or grate the onion.
 Combine onion and potatoes with ground beef.
 Add salt, pepper and two tablespoons of oil.
 Mix with your hand until well integrated.
 Set aside.